apromore/ApromoreDocker/README.md

 Docker Desktop - Mac works on OS X Sierra 10.12 and newer macOS releases.
 You can download Mac OS version [here](https://docs.docker.com/docker-for-mac/install/).

 ####  - Ubuntu Users
+For Ubuntu bionic users, run docker_install to install Docker and Docker-compose.

-For Ubuntu versions, please follow [this link](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+For other Ubuntu versions, please follow [this link](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 >*Please make sure [docker-compose command line tool](https://docs.docker.com/compose/install/) has also been installed.
 Some Docker distributions may require you to install this separately.*